maxgmr/mfs16/mfs16book/src/instruction_set.md

 - **N**: The Negative flag.

-Instructions do not affect flags unless otherwise specified.
-Any flags omitted by an instruction's list of affected flags are unaffected by the instruction.

-"iff" is short for "if and only if".

-For example, instruction `LD ra, rb` with opcode `0x01ab` means that any combination of 16-bit registers can be entered. `LD A, B` has opcode `0x0101`, while `LD L, C` has opcode `0x0162`.
+Consider this example on reading the notation. instruction `LD ra, rb` with opcode `0x01ab` means that any combination of 16-bit registers can be entered. `LD A, B` has opcode `0x0101`, while `LD L, C` has opcode `0x0162`.

 ## Instructions